DishantB0411/Dishant_Bothra_Datahack/README.md

 # Dishant_Bothra_Datahack
 Certainly!
-Here's a README.md template that you can use for your GitHub repository based on the provided code:
+Here's a more detailed README.md for your GitHub repository, including a comprehensive description of each step:

 ---

 # Vaccine Prediction Model

-This repository contains code for predicting the likelihood of individuals getting vaccinated against XYZ and seasonal influenza based on demographic, behavioral, and health-related features.
+This repository contains the code for predicting the likelihood of individuals getting vaccinated against XYZ and seasonal influenza.
 The prediction is performed using machine learning models, primarily logistic regression, after extensive data preprocessing and feature engineering.

 ## Dataset